richardpizem-ctrl/SIRIUS-LOCAL-AI-ALFA/ARCHITECTURE.md

-# Architektúra projektu SIRIUS LOCAL AI ALFA

-SIRIUS LOCAL AI ALFA je modulárny lokálny AI runtime navrhnutý tak, aby bezpečne a presne vykonával príkazy v rámci jedného PC.
-Architektúra je rozdelená do samostatných modulov, ktoré spolu komunikujú cez definované rozhrania a držia konzistentný kontext používateľa.

----

-## 1. Runtime Core
-Základná vrstva systému, ktorá zabezpečuje:
-- inicializáciu modulov
-- správu životného cyklu
-- plánovanie úloh
-- bezpečnostné obmedzenia (sandboxing, povolené operácie)

----

-## 2. Filesystem Agent (FS-AGENT)
-Zodpovedný za všetky operácie so súbormi:
-- presúvanie, kopírovanie, mazanie
-- validácia ciest
-- bezpečnostné potvrdenia
-- spätná väzba pre používateľa

-FS-AGENT nikdy nevykoná akciu bez explicitného potvrdenia.

----

-## 3. Command Interpreter (CME)
-Vrstva, ktorá prekladá používateľské príkazy do interných akcií:
-- rozpoznávanie typu príkazu
-- extrakcia parametrov
-- rozhodovanie, ktorý modul má akciu vykonať
-- generovanie otázok typu „Kam?“ alebo „Potvrdiť?“

----

-## 4. Context Memory Engine (CME-MEM)
-Drží celý koncept PC a workflow:
-- posledné akcie používateľa
-- posledné cesty a priečinky
-- stav rozpracovaných úloh
-- kontextové návrhy ďalších krokov

----

-## 5. Workflow Tracker
-Zodpovedný za:
-- sledovanie sekvencie krokov
-- predikciu ďalšieho logického kroku
-- automatické ponuky (napr. „Chceš vložiť do README?“)

----

-## 6. UI Confirm Module
-Vrstva pre interaktívne tabuľky:
-- výber cieľového priečinka
-- potvrdenie akcie
-- bezpečnostné dialógy
-- automatické otváranie okien podľa typu príkazu

----

-## 7. Email Composer (bez odosielania)
-Modul generuje:
-- návrhy emailov
-- štruktúrované texty
-- profesionálne odpovede

-Nikdy nič neodosiela — iba pripravuje obsah.

----

-## 8. Automatic Input Triage Engine (AITE)
-Modul, ktorý automaticky rozpoznáva typ vstupu a zaradí ho do správnej kategórie bez potreby otázok:

-### Rozpoznávané typy:
-- **Text** → ukladá sa do textového úložiska
-- **Foto / obrázok** → presúva sa do galérie (media storage)
-- **Aplikácia / inštalačný súbor** → zaradí sa do sekcie aplikácií

-### Funkcie:
-- automatická detekcia typu vstupu
-- smerovanie do správneho modulu
-- príprava metadát
-- integrácia s FS-AGENT a CME-MEM

-AITE zabezpečuje, že SIRIUS AI „chápe“, čo používateľ práve vložil alebo stiahol, a okamžite to správne zatriedi.

----

-## 9. Modularita a rozšíriteľnosť
-Každý modul je samostatný a môže byť rozšírený:
-- nové typy príkazov
-- nové UI komponenty
-- nové workflow logiky
-- nové bezpečnostné vrstvy
-- nové typy automatického triage

----

-## 10. Stav projektu
-ALFA – definícia architektúry, návrh modulov, príprava implementácie.
+SIRIUS LOCAL AI ALFA – Project Architecture
+SIRIUS LOCAL AI ALFA is a modular local AI runtime designed to safely and accurately execute commands within a single PC.
+The architecture is divided into independent modules that communicate through defined interfaces and maintain a consistent user context.

+1. Runtime Core
+The foundational system layer responsible for:

+module initialization

+lifecycle management

+task scheduling

+security restrictions (sandboxing, allowed operations)

+2. Filesystem Agent (FS‑AGENT)
+Responsible for all file operations:

+moving, copying, deleting

+path validation

+safety confirmations

+user feedback

+FS‑AGENT never performs an action without explicit confirmation.

+3. Command Interpreter (CME)
+The layer that translates user commands into internal actions:

+command type recognition

+parameter extraction

+deciding which module should execute the action

+generating questions such as “Where to?” or “Confirm?”

+4. Context Memory Engine (CME‑MEM)
+Maintains the full PC and workflow context:

+user’s recent actions

+last used paths and folders

+state of ongoing tasks

+contextual suggestions for next steps

+5. Workflow Tracker
+Responsible for:

+tracking the sequence of steps

+predicting the next logical action

+automatic suggestions (e.g., “Do you want to insert this into README?”)

+6. UI Confirm Module
+Layer for interactive confirmation tables:

+selecting the target folder

+confirming actions

+safety dialogs

+automatic window opening based on command type

+7. Email Composer (no sending)
+This module generates:

+email drafts

+structured text

+professional responses

+It never sends anything — it only prepares content.

+8. Automatic Input Triage Engine (AITE)
+A module that automatically detects the type of input and assigns it to the correct category without requiring questions:

+Recognized Types:
+Text → stored in text storage

+Photo / image → moved to the gallery (media storage)

+Application / installer → placed into the applications section

+Functions:
+automatic input type detection

+routing to the correct module

+metadata preparation

+integration with FS‑AGENT and CME‑MEM

+AITE ensures that SIRIUS AI understands what the user inserted or downloaded and classifies it immediately.

+9. Modularity and Extensibility
+Each module is independent and can be extended with:

+new command types

+new UI components

+new workflow logic

+new security layers

+new types of automatic triage

+10. Project Status
+ALPHA – architecture definition, module design, and implementation preparation.